CMitch213/CMitch213/README.md

 - 👀 I’m interested in doing shit, and procrastinating.
 - 🌱 I’m currently learning social skillss.
 - 💞️ I’m looking to collaborate on grass touching. (im bad at it)
-- 📫 How to reach me, Discord @CMitch#4022
+- 📫 How to reach me, Discord @CMitch

 <!---
 CMitch213/CMitch213 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.